Nitro Concepts S300 full review

 Diving a little deeper into what’s on offer, the S300 offers 130mm of height adjustment along with 13cm of seat height adjustment, from 48-61cm.
 There’s also 14 degrees of rocking, allowing you to rock gently in the chair using your body weight.

-The only issue?
-It lacks a lockout, so you can’t keep the chair in a leaned-back position.
 It can also recline to 135 degrees, which isn’t as far back as other chairs go, but still provides a relatively easy way to have a quick nap during lengthy gaming sessions.

 It also comes with two ergonomic support cushions for the neck and lumbar regions, but we found the chair to be much more comfortable without the latter present.
 As is the case with most gaming chairs, the lumbar pillow is much too thick in our opinion, causing discomfort in the lower back region (and we also noticed it’d slant to one side after brief periods).
 It’s easy to remove, though, and the neck pillow provides decent support during long gaming sessions.